 3. Deduct business losses from personal income

-The ability to claim business deductions for your company’s losses will help you, as the owner, remain in a lower personal income tax bracket.
+You can claim business deductions for your company’s losses to influence personal income taxes and remain in a lower tax bracket.

 4. Low startup costs